T-Fang/pMFM_speedup/README.md

 ### Dataset Generation

 #### Empirical Group-Level Information

-The original empirical BOLD timecourses in the [HCP](https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release) are stored in `dataset_generation/input_to_pMFM/pMFM_TC`.
+*Note: Since the dataset is derived from the [HCP](https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release) dataset, the generated dataset is not uploaded here.*

-The 1000 subjects are grouped based on `train_groups.csv`, `validation_groups.csv`, and`/test_groups.csv`, where each row contains several subject IDs that define a subject group (you may define your own grouping).
+The 1000 subjects from the [HCP](https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release) dataset are grouped based on `train_groups.csv`, `validation_groups.csv`, and `test_groups.csv`, where each row contains several subject IDs that define a subject group (you may define your own grouping).
 The MATLAB function `generate_inputs_wrapper` will generate group-level information for each of the subject groups, including group-level SC, FC, FCD, RSFC gradient, and myelin.
 The resulting empirical group-level information is stored in `dataset_generation/input_to_pMFM/[train OR validation OR test]/[group index within a set]` (e.g., the group-level information for the first subject group in the train set is stored in `dataset_generation/input_to_pMFM/train/1`).

 #### Use CMA-ES with pMFM to Generate Parameters along with their Costs